Tech and the West

 11:15 am – 12:30 pm

-Video artists Beryl Korot and Steina Vasulka in conversation with John Hanhardt, art historian and curator of film and media arts.
+American video artists Beryl Korot and Steina Vasulka in conversation with John Hanhardt, consulting senior curator for media arts at the Smithsonian Museum of American Art.

 2:00 – 3:30 pm